hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/readme.txt

 1. The simple, but powerful interface for creating tables.
 2. Animation showing the roll table from the first screenshot in action
-3. The updated interface that comes with the full version.
+3. The updated roll table interface that comes with the full version.

 == Changelog ==